 - a.
-In the Static Code Analyzer Migration page, select Yes, and then click Next. - b.
-Specify the location of the existing Fortify Static Code Analyzer installation on your system, and then click Next.
+In the Fortify Static Code Analyzer Migration page, select Yes, and then click Next. - b.
+Specify the location of the existing installation on your system, and then click Next.

-To skip migration of artifacts from a previous release, leave the Static Code Analyzer Migration selection set to No, and then click Next.
+To skip migration of artifacts from a previous release, leave the migration selection set to No, and then click Next.